Crossing the Conversational Chasm: A Primer on Natural Language Processing for Multilingual Task-Oriented Dialogue Systems: Open Challenges and Future Directions

-Secondly, the information made explicit and the topics touched in a conversation (e.g., in the domain of airline travels, names of destinations or flight companies) may vary across cultures and locales.
-On the other hand, translation merely reflects English, its `presupposed' factual knowledge, and the worldview of its community of speakers \shortcite{clark2020tydi}.
+Secondly, the information and the topics touched upon in a conversation (e.g., in the domain of airline travels, names of destinations or flight companies) may vary across cultures and locales.
+However, translation-based approaches reflect the perspective of the English-speaking culture, its `presupposed' factual knowledge, and the worldview of its community of speakers \shortcite{clark2020tydi}.
 For these reasons, \tod benchmarks should be ideally based on original utterances grounded in the appropriate locale and culture.